FORM 8621 · FIRST-YEAR PFIC ELECTION · NEW U.S. RESIDENT

 In fact, under IRC §1295(b)(2), a QEF election applies only to the shareholder’s holding period during which the shareholder is a United States person.
 The Instructions for Form 8621 (Part II – Elections / QEF Election) further clarify that if a taxpayer makes a QEF election in the first year they are a U.S. shareholder of the PFIC, the PFIC will generally be treated as a QEF for the entire U.S. holding period.
 In this situation, no purging election is required.

+A first-year MTM election under §1296(l) is not a true cost basis reset.
 Under IRC §1296(l), when a taxpayer becomes a U.S. person and makes a timely MTM election, the basis for MTM purposes starts at the higher of historical cost or FMV on the residency start date.
-This allows the PFIC to enter the MTM regime without a purging election and without immediate tax on pre-residency appreciation.
+This allows the PFIC to enter the MTM regime without a purging election and without immediate recognition of pre-residency appreciation as ordinary MTM income.

 If no valid election is made—or if the taxpayer fails to meet the specific requirements for QEF or MTM—the asset automatically falls into the Section 1291 default regime.